osis/instagrid-react-sinatra/README.md

 ## Running Locally

-Server uses rack so it's as easy as...
+Server uses rack, so it's as easy as...

 	bundle install
 	rackup